Best Owen Power landing spots before 2025 NHL trade deadline

 Penguins need young stars

 The Pittsburgh Penguins, like the Red Wings, are contending for a Wild Card spot in the East.
-Pittsburgh had a brutal start to the season and seemed to languish near the bottom of the league.
+Pittsburgh had a brutal start to the season and languished near the bottom of the league.
 Head coach Mike Sullivan also had his job in question during that time.
 However, they have bounced back, and they could make some big moves.

 The Penguins are looking for young players.
 They have achieved this aim to some extent throughout the season.
 Pittsburgh traded for Cody Glass before the season.
 During the year, the Penguins traded for Philip Tomasino in a deal with the Nashville Predators.